UCL-VR/ubiq/Documentation/docs/eventlogging.md

 ## LogManager

 When a `LogManager` is placed in a scene, it will recieve events from nearby event loggers.
-By default the `LogManager` will cache events up to a limit (50 Mb worth), dropping older events as new ones are receieved. `LogManager` can also be set to store an infinite number of events, which may be desirable for experiments if the limit may be reached before a `LogCollector` is created, though there are no bounds on how much memory it may consume in this mode, up to and including triggering out of memory exceptions for the whole application.
+By default the `LogManager` will cache events up to a limit (50 Mb worth), dropping older events as new ones are receieved. `LogManager` can also be set to store an infinite number of events, which may be desirable for experiments if the limit may be reached before a `LogCollector` is created.
+There are no bounds on how much memory it may consume in this mode however, up to and including triggering out of memory exceptions for the whole application.

 When instructed, the `LogManager` will forward these events and any new ones to a `LogCollector`, the Component that actually writes the logs to an endpoint such as the disk, or database.